nomansadiq11/aws-SCS-C02-prep/04-IAM/10-EC2-IMDS.md

     - V1
         - its enable by default and you can access the meta data directly
     - V2
         - you need to perform additional step to get the toke to first than you can sent this token to metadata service to get it.

+- You can apply scp to all the instances to deny access IMDS 1 api